 Week 2: Reach out to Vendors

 No entrepreneur can be the expert at everything.
 That’s why you hire experts.
 Depending on what exemption you think you’ll use, you’ll be reaching out to a number of different vendors.
 I should note that I think its extremely valuable to hire vendors who specialize in crowdfunding, as opposed to generalist accountants or attorneys.
-Specialists tends to know the rules inside out (and know that the rules actually exist) and will be able to get things done faster, whereas generalists will have to research and learn something they’ve probably never heard of before.
+Specialists tend to know the rules inside out (and know that the rules actually exist) and will be able to get things done faster, whereas generalists will have to research and learn something they’ve probably never heard of before.

 Hire an attorney

 I’m obviously partial, but I think it helps to start with an attorney.
 You should look for one who spends a lot of their time on crowdfunding (otherwise you might get a technology-phobic traditional securities lawyer who doesn’t even know that crowdfunding is legal).
 Schedule a short consultation.
-They will likely grill you with many questions, but at the end of it, they should be able to recommend a clear path to action under a specific regulatory exemption, and can refer you to others as necessary.
+They will likely grill you with many questions, but at the end of it, they should be able to recommend a clear path to action under a specific regulatory exemption and can refer you to others as necessary.